Pietrasanta, Italy

 But I didn’t hold any of that against Italy.

-In fact, having nearly worn out my Lucio Battisti album, I craved more Italian music.
-And so, following Massimo’s suggestions, I’d brought back cds by Pino Daniele and Italian rockstar, Zucchero, with whom Massimo said he’d grown up in the nearby Italian seaside town of Forte dei Marmi.
+Having nearly worn out my Lucio Battisti album, I craved more Italian music.
+And so, following Massimo’s suggestions, I’d brought back cds by Pino Daniele and Zucchero, with whom Massimo said he’d grown up in the nearby Italian seaside town of Forte dei Marmi.
 I also picked up a recently released cd by Andrea Bocelli called Romanza and another one by the pop music duo, Al Bano and Romina Power, daughter of actor Tyrone Power.

 (Sidetrack: I will later discover singer Romina Power is related through her father’s grandmother to author Evelyn Waugh, who will crop up unexpectedly a little later in the making of American Byzantine, inside a Lord’s toilet, of all places.)

 I played my Italian cds endlessly, translating and memorizing the lyrics.
-Italian music became the soundtrack of our home for many years, especially the song, “Felicità” (happiness), which to this day still makes Leif laugh whenever he hears it.
+Italian music became the soundtrack of our home for many years.
+One song, “Felicità” (happiness) still makes Leif laugh whenever he hears it.

 Wow!
 Wow!
 This is great!
 And we overlap, once more.
 As a young girl, I spent a summer in Marina di Pietrasanta with my family.
 It was a magical time and I made lots of summer friends.
 I remember going one day to Carrara and seeing a huge marble sculpture by Jacques Lipschitz in the works.
 I've always wanted to return--and nearly made it there a few years ago.
 Some day . . .